akarazeev/MOOCs/deepnlp-2017/README.md

 - What is attention component responsible for?
 How do we compute attention vector?
 - ... compute the **attention energy** ...
 - Nonlinear Attention-Energy Model
-- `BLEU doesn't always correlate well with human judgements.
-You can get perfectly good translation with bad BLEU score.
-It depends a lot on the language that you use.
-From Chinese to English - you have a lot of optionality.
-Translation evaluation is a huge problem`
-- `If you are comparing two different models on the same text set, you will be able to distinguish models by theirs quality of translation - so BLEU score is meaningful here.
-In this type of task.`
 - Model Variant
 - Early binding vs Late binding
 - Attention and Translation